Skip to content Leave Site Now

 • refer you to other legal aid services

-Duty counsel provide same-day legal services only.
-If you have to go to court more than once, you may speak to a different duty counsel each time.
+The duty counsel at the court is your lawyer for that day only.
+If you must go to court more than once, you may speak to a different duty counsel each time.

 If your court date is within five business days, you can contact duty counsel at the court location where your matter is being heard for next steps.

-If your court date is more than five days away, please call us at 1 800-668-8258 and ask to speak with a summary legal advice lawyer who will help guide you through the legal process.
+If your court date is more than five days away, please call us at 1 800-668-8258 to speak with a representative who will determine how they can help.
 For this call, you will need a copy of your disclosure (the package of information about your case that the Crown will use to try to convict you).

 If you are issued a certificate, Legal Aid Ontario will pay a roster lawyer (who has been approved to take on legal aid clients) to represent you for the duration of your criminal case.